ExplodingPE/ExplodingPE/README.md

 # SpigotPE
 <img src="https://github.com/caspervanneck/spigotpe/blob/master/spigotpe.png">

-### soon we will be rewritten (11 August then we wil start working on it)
-### but most plugin will break so ask if we need to support a broken plugins

 ### We accept pull request so what are you waiting for

 # Join us here!
 [Discord](https://discord.gg/PwVGfng)